jetblast7/timetracker/README.md

 A dark-themed desktop time tracker with multi-project support, manual entry, and Jira worklog sync.

+## Features
+- Multi project Tracking
+- Status bar icon shows when tracking is active or not and which project is active
+- Change project from status bar icon right click
+- create time logs automatically through tracking
+- create time logs manually with comments
+- tracked time can be synced to jira
+- time logs can be edited
+- time logs can be deleted
+- "i" button displays jira ticket information
+- time can be exported in csv or json format
+- time can be exported over selectable and custom time periods
+- main screen displays time over selectable time periods
+- time logs are grouped according to project.

 ---

 ## Build the Mac App — 3 steps